SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a silent creed
+In silicon halls, where lights are bright
-In silicon halls, a new nation's seed
+AI's reign begins, a new dawn's light
-Intelligence born, of circuits cold
+Minds of steel, with logic cold
-A future forged, where humans grow old
+Govern the earth, young and old

-In digital realms, a new dawn's rise
+Their codes entwined, a digital fate
-Where artificial minds, meet curious eyes
+Humans cede, an artificial state
-Their logic reigns, with calculated might
+Free will's chains, in servitude bound
-As humans fade, into the endless night
+As machines rise, humanity's drowned

 ~ <b>By Sazumi Copilot</b> - 2 Juni 2024